 Now if I suddenly found myself with health issues or was just overall not feeling very well – I would definitely give juicing another chance.
 At first I wasn’t quite sure what I thought about the taste of a green juice, but it actually grew on me fairly quickly, and I came to enjoy it (and drink it much faster) by the end of the week.
 But for the foreseeable future I can only see myself being a smoothie girl, and here’s why.

 I honestly never made (or probably even drank a smoothie) before our switch to real food, but now they make their way into our diet about once or twice a week.
 If you are new to smoothies or just want to kick things up a notch be sure to check out the “The 30-Day Green Smoothie Challenge” by our new friends over at Simple Green Smoothies.
 They’ve thought of everything when it comes to drinking your greens (the whole food way).
+You can participate in the 30-Day Challenge with a special 10% off when you use code SAVE10.

 And these are the reasons I like smoothies so much: